 [00:05:57] Unknown:

 All right.
 So here we are.
-This is the podcast and, this is our inaugural episode of the podcast.
-And, I have a great friend here with me, waiting to jump on into the conversation, and, I'm I'm not gonna waste too much time in trying to do a a scripted introduction of my good friend here, but what I will do is I will put this.
+This is the podcast, and, this is our inaugural episode of the podcast.
+And, I have a great friend here with me, waiting to jump on into the conversation.
+And, I'm I'm not gonna waste too much time in trying to do a a scripted introduction of my good friend here.
+But what I will do is I will put this.
 So you know him.
 You love him.
-We have my good friend Barry from podhome.fm and, the About Podcasting podcast.
-Brother Barry.
-Woo hoo.
-Welcome aboard.
+We have my good friend Barry from Podholm.fm and, the About Podcasting podcast.
+Brother Barry, welcome aboard.

 [00:06:38] Unknown:

 listening to those.
-That gives me a lot of great ideas, a lot of insight and a lot of, really good information too, because you know, I'm new to the whole podcasting 2.0, environment.
-Mhmm.
+That gives me a lot of great ideas, a lot of insight, and a lot of, really good information too because you know, I'm new to the whole podcasting two point o environment.
 You never find the right word for it.
 Is it is it ecosystem?
 Is it environment?
 You know, what is it?
 But, but, I've learned so much just by listening to to your show about podcasting and listening to, to Adam Curry talk about a lot of stuff.
-You know, I just I've just been a blessing.
+You know, I just it's just been a blessing.
 But, but, Barry, thank you so much for taking the time out of your day.
 I know it's late where you are, for for being here on this first guest segment of the podcast, and this is a new adventure for me.
-I'm really excited to do this, and, I've been looking forward to it for a very, very long time.
+I'm really excited to do this and, been looking forward to it for a very, very long time.
 So, Barry, just to get started, how about you give us just a little bit of a background?
 You know, what's your what's your background coming into the world of podcasting?

 [00:07:46] Unknown:

-And yeah, so still going strong with Podhome.
-Podhome dotfm.
-It's a podcast hosting platform.
+And, yeah, so still going strong with PodHomePodHome.FM, it's a podcast hosting platform.
 Lots of very interesting customers, including yourself.
-And we are now building an app as well.
-Podcasts, app.
+And we are now building an app as well, podcast, app.
 We can talk about that a bit more later maybe.
-Oh, yeah, that's great.
+Oh, yeah.
+That's great.
 That's fantastic, actually.

 [00:14:55] Unknown:

-You know, one of the great things about Pod Home, Barry, that I really truly love is and I know that I'm not the only one who says this, but I've seen testimonials about it too.
-But you really do feel like you have a whole team working with you, and it's really not a whole team.
+You know?
+One of the great things about Podhome, Barry, that I I I really truly love is and I know that I'm not the only one who says this, but because I've seen, testimonials about it too is but you really do feel like you have a whole team working with you.
+And it's really not a whole team.
 It's not that many people involved in this.
 Correct?
-It's really mostly you.
+It this is really mostly you.

 [00:16:57] Unknown:

 Yeah.
-It's me and 2 freelancers.
+It's me and two, freelancers.
 So it's we're really small, and that's good.
-I want to keep it that way.
+I wanna keep it that way.
 That means, small payroll, low costs, and that means that we can keep the costs low as well.
-And the reason why we can we can do that is because we were able to build our modern technologies, from the ground up, and we don't have the traditional costs that other hosting companies have.
-And so as you as a customer can maybe also see is we can move really fast on new ideas because we have the the software architecture to do so.
+And the reason why we can we can do that is because we were able to build on modern technologies, from the ground up, and we don't have the traditional costs that other hosting companies have.
+And so as you as a customer can maybe also see is we can move really fast on new ideas because we have the software architecture to do so.

 [00:17:37] Unknown:

 Oh, yeah.
 I totally totally see that.
 Any anytime I because, you know, it look.
 Every every company has a little glitch here or there.
 Every platform has a little glitch here or there.
 Of course.
 Yeah.
 And and, the the great thing with Pod Home is is that it's you you're quick to respond to it.
 You're quick to look at it.
-I mean, it was just just the other day I had a little issue that I had messaged you about and you were right on it.
+I mean, it was just just the other day, I had a little issue that I I had messaged you about, and and you were right on it.
 And, you know, that was that was great.
-You know, that that's that's important.
-Like, I remember going to other platforms when I was with the other platforms looking for some tech support or help or something like that, And it would take days before I got a response to my initial request, you know?
+You know?
+That that that's that's important.
+Like, I I remember going to other platforms when I was with the other platforms looking for some tech support or help or something like that, and it would take days before I got a response to my initial request.
+You know?

 [00:19:36] Unknown:

 It's fun.
-It's for the Netherlands.
+It's for The Netherlands.
 It doesn't matter.
 Oh, yeah.
 That's great.
-Yes.
-Fantastic.
+Yeah.
+It's fantastic.

 [00:19:40] Unknown: